adventistchurch/alps-react/README.md

 ## Usage

-- Add it as a dependency
+Add `alps-react` as a dependency:

+- Using `yarn`

   ```bash
   yarn add alps-react
   ```

-  or
+- Using `npm`

   ```bash
   npm intall alps-react
   ```

-- Use it in your code:
+Then import and use its components in your code:

-  > NOTE: This is just a simple example on how the API loooks.
-Event when you can use the components as you will, the recomended way is to use some of the Templates components and provide them with configurations and data/subcomponents.

 ```jsx
 import { Wrapper, Button, Blockquote } from 'alps-react'